 Do you use controlled crying or controlled comforting?
 What do these terms even mean?

 There’s lots of confusion and judgement around these terms and they are sometimes used incorrectly, interchangeably and often, to refer to what is known as the ‘cry it out’ method.
 To be clear: the ‘cry it out’ method, though de rigueur in its day, is no longer used (in my view, closing the door on a crying baby and not returning until the next day is no way to teach a baby positive sleep associations).
-Controlled comforting and controlled crying are each designed to gradually and gently encourage your baby to self-settle.
+Controlled comforting is designed to gradually and gently encourage your baby to self-settle.
 Babies cry – it’s their main form of communication – and learning to understand the different cries of your baby is the key to understanding their needs.
 Jargon aside, the most important component of sleep training is that you understand your options and that we come up with a realistic and achievable solution that makes sense to you and your family.
 There is no point in me prescribing a method that you are not comfortable with and cannot implement.

 What sort of sleep training do you use?